drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-the stimulus is thought to occur in the first 50-100 ms after stimulus onset, this truncation should have the effect of eliminating that initial response, and thereby restricting subsequent analysis to the portions of the brain’s response that are thought to reflect abstract phonological representations.}
+the stimulus is thought to occur in the first 50-100 ms after stimulus onset, this truncation should have the effect of eliminating that initial response, and thereby restricting subsequent analysis to the portions of the brain’s response that are thought to reflect abstract phonological representations.

 ## Dimensionality reduction